GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs_based/README.md

         - echo 'first command'
         - echo 'another command'
     - action: loadgen-stop
-  hint: "Put the hint string for your recipe here"
+  hint: Put the hint string for your recipe here
   verify:
-    # This configures the multiple choice for asking user what service is
-    # affected by this SRE Recipe.
-    affected_service:
+    - action: run-interactive-multiple-choice
+      prompt: Put the question prompt here
       choices:
         # Put as many answers to choose from as you need
-        - <choice string 1>
-        - <choice string 2>
-      answer: <The 0-based index to the correct answer in the `choices` above>
-    # This configures the multiple choice for asking what caused the incident.
-    incident_cause:
-      choices:
-        # Put as many answers to choose from as you need
-        - <choice string 1>
-        - <choice string 2>
-      answer: <The 0-based index to the correct answer in the `choices` above>
+        # Mark the correct option with `accept: true`
+        # You must at least mark one option as accepted, otherwise a runtime
+        # error will be thrown.
+You can mark multiple options as accepted.
+        - option: Answer 1
+          accept: true
+        - option: Answer 2
+        - option: Answer 3
 ```

 ## Supported SRE Recipe Actions